 Lithium Ionic Corp. is a publicly traded Canadian exploration and development company listed on the TSX Venture Exchange ("TSXV").
 The Company is engaged in the acquisition, exploration, and development of mineral properties with a primary focus on exploring in Brazil.
-Exploration is conducted through the Company's wholly owned Brazilian subsidiary, MGLIT Empreendimentos Ltda. ("MGLIT").
-The Company acquired 99.9% of the issued and outstanding shares of MGLIT on October 21, 2021: 99.8% from an officer and director of the Company and 0.1% from a corporation controlled by an officer and director of the Company.
-The remaining 0.1% of the issued and outstanding shares were acquired on February 14, 2022 from an officer and director of Lithium Ionic.
+Exploration is conducted through the Company's wholly owned Brazilian subsidiaries, MGLIT Empreendimentos Ltda. ("MGLIT") and Neolit Minerals Participacoes Ltda ("Neolit").
+Through MGLIT, the Company has a 10% ownership interest in Valitar Participações S.A.("Valitar"), a special purpose vehicle incorporated in Brazil for the purpose of acquiring surface rights for the Company.
+For accounting purposes, management has concluded that the Company has control of Valitar and, in accordance with IFRS 10 - Consolidated Financial Statements, the Company consolidates the financial statements of Valitar into its own.